harleydutton/tabula-rasa/sections/money and items/Wealth.md

 `liquid currency =  wealth - (assets + expenses)`

 Setting specific currency is currency is money.
 Should I remove one of money/currency from that chain?
 It's more natural to talk about as money.

+---

+In Tabula, money is very abstract to avoid tedium and allow each setting to have its own currency.
+Wealth is [[big Character master copy]] stat representing the total material posessions and liquid currency a character *should* posess.

+[[problems]] what if there isn't a currenncy? barter obviously becomes a thing but the *should* part of wealth breaks down.
+I'm going to say the character acquires flavor the storyteller deems reasonable based on their character's gethering skills or something like that.
+Maybe they deal in favors, idk.